 You should have enough ceramic to do 2 cars.

 (Do not apply top coat ceramic in direct sunlight)

 7. Wait 24 hours to give the Top coat time to cure. (you can cure in direct sunlight)

-10. BTW you can use NanoGlass on wheels, headlights, taillights, chrome, smooth plastic, powder coated parts and windows.
+9. BTW you can use NanoGlass Ceramic Coating on: wheels, headlights, taillights, chrome, smooth plastic, powder coated parts and windows.